isobelthompson/nhsbsa-digital-playbook/src/power-bi/best-practices/workspaces.md

 3. Contributor
 4. Viewer

 These roles determine the privileges available to users.
-Please refer to the Microsoft guidance on Workspace roles and relevant privileges: [Link][ws 3]
+Please refer to the [Microsoft guidance on Workspace roles and relevant privileges.][ws 3]

 The level of access decreases from Admin to Viewer.